Potential National Hockey League expansion: Expansion outside Canada and the United States

 Speculation about NHL expansion to Europe took place as far back as the 1960s.
 David Molson, then-owner of the Montreal Canadiens, stated that he looked forward to a "world playoff" for the Stanley Cup.
 In 1969, Clarence Campbell, president of the NHL, was quoted as saying "It is conceivable that the Stanley Cup will be played for in Moscow in the not too distant future.
 When it does, the World Tournament as we know it will just disappear....
 The game will continue to expand."

-Although no European cities have been named in recent years, NHL deputy commissioner Bill Daly stated in 2008 that expansion into Europe was a possibility "within 10 years' time."
+NHL deputy commissioner Bill Daly stated in 2008 that expansion into Europe was a possibility "within 10 years' time."
 In August 2010, the International Ice Hockey Federation president René Fasel stated that he would strongly oppose any expansion by the NHL into European markets.
 Time zone complications would also be an obstacle.
-2008 was also the year that the Russian Superleague evolved into the Kontinental Hockey League, which is recognized as one of the world's premier professional leagues after the NHL and has grown to include several other European cities.
+2008 was also the year that the Russian Superleague evolved into the Kontinental Hockey League, which is recognized as one of the world's premier professional leagues after the NHL and has grown to include teams in Russia, Belarus, Kazakhstan, and China.

+In 2024, Daly once again did not rule out the possibility of a European expansion, noting it was a possible "longer-term play."